denten-books/plain-text/main.md

 involves the bifurcation between some notions of shape and meaning, form and content.

-Let's dwell on the history of the distinction between content and textual shape, between a text's physical characteristics and its signifying strategies for a few paragraphs.
-I'll give you the standard version first, but then return to revise and to complicate, because the traditional version hides a rather serious confusion, one that will become increasingly central to our conversation.
+Let's dwell on the history of that distinction between text's physical characteristics and its signifying strategies for a few paragraphs.
+I'll give you the standard version first, but then return to revise and to complicate.

-The dichotomy between form and content harkens back to traditional Platonic theory of essences.
+The traditional version, as I will argue, hides a rather serious confusion, one that will become increasingly central to our conversation.

+The philosophical tradition of dualism in terms of form and content has its roots, like many foundational distinctions in the Western tradition, in the philosophy of Plato.
 For Plato, the "essence" or an "idea" of something (like a chair) exists in a sort of an ideal, metaphysical state, somewhere beyond the confines of the material universe.
-By contrast, a physical instantiation of that object (a specific chair) comprises a somewhat more limited, even corrupted, version of that idea.
-The task of the philosopher then becomes to reconstruct the ideal notion of the perfect chair from many imperfect copies.
+By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
+The task of the philosopher, then, becomes to reconstruct the ideal notion of the perfect chair from their many imperfect instantiations.
+A contemporary computer scientist will recognize in this chain of reasoning the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
-A computer scientist will recognize in this chain of reasoning the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
-For Plato and later René Descartes, G.W.F.
-Hegel, and many other idealist philosophers, ideas provide us with enduring, universal, truths about the material, constantly changing, world.[^ln11-descartes]
+Similarly, for Plato and later René Descartes, G.W.F.
+Hegel, and for other so-called "idealists," ideas provide us with lasting universal "templates" for the contingent and always changing material world.[^ln11-descartes]

 Hegel gives us the paradigmatic formulation of the distinction between form and content in his *Lectures on Aesthetics*.
 According to his system, classical art